oven-sh/bun/docs/cli/install.md

 ```

 {% details summary="Configuring behavior" %}
-The default behavior of `bun install` can be configured in `bun.toml`:
+The default behavior of `bun install` can be configured in `bunfig.toml`:

 ```toml
 [install]